-Loto-Quebec Nosedives into a Steep Financial Freefall
+Loto-Quebec Plummets into a Steep Financial Downward Spiral

 Loto-Quebec financial image